 As you can see, I’m a big fan of introducing kids to a lot of colorful foods and adding variety into their meals.
 In addition to 100% apple juice, good2grow also offers fruit and veggie blends that taste great and organic fruit juice with 75% less sugar, which you can learn more about here.

-Watch the Video to Pack like a Pro!
+Watch the Video to Pack Preschool Snacks Like a Pro!

 Assembling healthy bento boxes is easy and fast when you have lots of fresh and healthy ingredients on hand.